DanielMuller/danielmuller.me/content/post/mediapipline.md

 * ...

 ### MediaPackage
-AWS Elemental MediaPackage is a Just-In-Time media packager for your existing assets.
+AWS Elemental MediaPackage is a Just-In-Time (JIT) media packager for your existing assets.
 It will generate the relevant manifest for a group of video sources.

-It not only allows to define multiple qualities of the same video, but allows to add multiple audio sources and different video sources like camera angles.
+It not only allows you to define multiple qualities of the same video, but allows to add multiple audio sources and different video sources like camera angles.

 For our use case, we are only interested in providing different qualities of the same content and only a single audio track.